JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf)

 ## Release notes
+* Version 5.0.0-beta8 - 09 Feb 2022
+    * Fix for time offset calculation not updating the time offset when time offset is smaller than 500ms

 * Version 5.0.0-beta7 - 05 Feb 2022
     * Added CancellationToken support on Common client interfaces
     * Added CancellationToken support on SymbolOrderBook